 Master the five position values that control element layout in CSS

-property specifies how an element is positioned in a document.
+The position property specifies how an element is positioned in a document.

-It works with the top
+It works with the top, right,

-, and left
+bottom, and left

 properties to determine the final location.

-static
+static (default)

 relative